nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 # KaChinnnng User Guide

 ## Introduction
-welcome to KaChinnnng a personal finance tracker that helps you keep track of your expenses and income.
+Welcome to KaChinnnng a personal finance tracker that helps you keep track of your expenses and income.

 ## Quick Start